 The group continues to grow and formally organized in 1885.
 According to records, it was formed for religious social and benevolent purposes.
 The organization was called "The First Spiritual Society."
 Monumental Hall, located above Marston's, on Sixth Avenue in San Diego, was the first formal meeting place.

 In the same year, the meeting place was changed to Lafayette Hall on Fifth Avenue in downtown San Diego.
 By this time, there was also a children's lyceum.
-The women's auxiliary was called "The Busy Bee."
-The women's auxiliary or the lyceum?)
+The women's auxiliary was called "The Busy Bee.”

+Mrs. Hildred followed Mrs. Sheets as pastor.
+She was pastor for eighteen years.
 In 1902, Captain Henry F. Fellows, in his will, bequeathed two thousand dollars to the First Spiritual Society.
 He had been a long-time member of the society.
 After much litigation, the Spiritual Society received the money.
 The money was applied toward the purchase of a piece of property north of the B Street School at 1240 Seventh Avenue in San Diego.

+On March 29, 1903, the cornerstone of the new Spiritualist Temple was laid during an impressive ceremony.
 When completed, the Spiritualist Temple had two stories.
 The first story held an assembly hall with a recreation room on either side.
 There were also a library, kitchen and reception room on the first floor.
 This floor was opened to the public in September 1903.
 1 The second floor auditorium was dedicated in March of 1904.
 The opening coincided with the fifty-seventh year of Spiritualism in the United States.
 The entire building cost about six thousand dollars.

 The money to build the temple was raised in the variety of ways.